RobSpectre/Talks-Old/We Were Promised Jetpacks: An Introduction to Android Wear/README.md

             - Provides the connectivity and persistance
             - Can sync objects, messages, and blobs between app and Wear through DataLayer
-        - Two types of apps
+        - Two types of integration
             - Android apps with Wear support
             - Wear apps that actually run on the wearable itself
             - Including the support for the former takes at most an afternoon